djotaku/adventofcode/2016/Day_15/README.md

 simulation.
 I think that a sim might work OK for part 1, but I'm pretty sure it won't work for part 2.

 First guess is that I add 1 to the modulo per each disc to allow for the second that each disc consumes.

+Eventually, I ended up going with the direct simulation route.

 ### Part 2